WolffunGame/UnityUIManager/README.md

 var sheetContainer = SheetContainer.Of(transform);
 ```

 Also, you can set the `Name` property in the container's Inspector to get the container by its name.
-In this case, use the `Container.Find()` method as follows.
+In this case, use the `Container.Find()` method as follow.

 ```cs
 var screenContainer = ScreenContainer.Find("SomePageContainer");